 What Kind of Commitment does the Program entail?

 The Global Friends Program is not a home-stay program - students live on campus or in private off-campus housing.
 Rather, the program is designed as a way for students to get to know Americans and be introduced to American life outside of campus, and a way for community members to get involved and participate in cultural exchange.
-Community participants are asked simply to keep in contact with their international student throughout the academic year via visits, e-mail, or phone (or a combination thereof!)
-We encourage participants to invite their international student to at least one activity or event per semester: invite him/her to a home cooked meal, a family outing to a local park, a local sports event, or cultural activity - in short, any event(s) that would enhance the international student's experience in the U.S.
+Community participants are asked simply to keep in contact with their partners throughout the academic year via visits, e-mail, or phone (or a combination thereof!)
+We encourage participants to invite their partners to at least one activity or event per semester: invite him/her to a home cooked meal, a family outing to a local park, a local sports event, or cultural activity - in short, any event(s) that would enhance the international student's experience in the U.S.

 Typically, we match students to one or more Global Friend(s) for the academic year.
 However, many participants maintain contact long after the formal period has ended.